Term 2 schooling arrangements

 - Students and staff will be encouraged to wash their hands as often as possible.

 Schools can choose to implement staggered starts, breaks and meal times to reduce contact.
-The latest national medical advice confirms that the four square metre rule and the 1.5 metre distancing between students during classroom activities is not required.
-Canteens will provide take away services only.
+The latest national medical advice confirms that the two square metre rule and the 1.5 metre distancing between students during classroom activities is not required.